-The Micronutrient Forum (MN Forum) serves as a global catalyst and convener for sharing expertise, insights and experience relevant to micronutrients in all aspects of health promotion and disease prevention, with special emphasis on the integration with relevant sectors.
+The Micronutrient Forum serves as a global catalyst and convener for sharing expertise, insights and experience relevant to micronutrients in all aspects of health promotion and disease prevention, with special emphasis on the integration with relevant sectors.

 A world where all people have access to all essential micronutrients at levels needed to promote health and prevent disease.

 MissionTo be a global leader bridging scientific knowledge with policy and programs across multiple sectors, by providing support for capacity development and continuous dialogue for action, to ensure the full integration of nutrition, and in particular the importance micronutrient adequacy, in health promotion and disease prevention throughout the life cycle.

 The Micronutrient Forum (MN Forum) follows a strategic approach to tackling key barriers that hinder the ability of an individual or population to achieve micronutrient adequacy.

 MN Forum to achieving four strategic goals through its biennial global meeting and ongoing activities:

 - The identification of available evidence, and evidence gaps, along the continuum from basic science to applied and implementation research, and fostering gap-filling

 - Fostering the scale-up and sustainability of evidence-based effective programs to improved access to diverse micronutrient-rich foodS